 But that’s a real barrier to anyone wanting to buy a home for someone else who can’t afford one like when a parent buys a home for an adult disabled child.

-Fanne Mae’s Definition of “Owner Occupied”
+Fannie Mae’s Definition of “Owner Occupied”

-Most people don’t realize that Fannie Mae offers a loophole to its “owner occupied” definition.
+Most people don’t realize that Fannie Mae offers a loophole to its “owner-occupied” definition.
 Sometimes this program is known as the Family Opportunity Mortgage.
 With this program, Fannie Mae considers the following situation the same as if the buyer were planning to live in the home:

-“Parents wanting to provide housing for their physically handicapped or developmentally disabled adult child” is permissable “if the child is unable to work or does not have sufficient income to qualify for a mortgage on his or her own, the parent is considered the owner/occupant.”
+“Parents wanting to provide housing for their physically handicapped or developmentally disabled adult child” is permissible “if the child is unable to work or does not have sufficient income to qualify for a mortgage on his or her own, the parent is considered the owner/occupant.”

 Guidelines With Individual Lenders

-Individual lenders may set more strict guidelines than what Fannie Mae allows; still, many will accept Fannie’s alternative definition of an owner-occupied residence.
+Individual lenders may set more strict eligibility guidelines than what Fannie Mae allows; still, many will accept Fannie’s alternative definition of an owner-occupied residence.

 For instance, a parent may only have a 5% down payment available.
 When buying an investment property, a 20-30% down payment is typically required.
-But with an owner-occupied conventional loan, the buyer can often put down 5% by obtaining a mortgage insurance policy.
+But with an owner-occupied conventional loan, the home buyer can often put down 5% by obtaining a mortgage insurance policy.